drkno/TitleCleaner/README.md

 	-h, --help
 		Display this help.

+	-w, --tvdir
+		Sets the output directory subdirectory for tv files.

+	-r, --movdir
+		Sets the output directory subdirectory for movie files.

 	-d, --directory
 		The {DIRECTORY} to search for files.
 When used the directory provided will be searched instead of the current directory for media files.